quananhle/Python/Software Engineering Practicing/Concepts/Dynamic Programming/Counting Dynamic Programming/91. Decode Ways/README.md

             # Increment index by 1 for single digit character
             ans = dfs(curr + 1)

-            # Check if the next two digits are withing 26
+            # Check if the next two digits are within 26
             if int(s[curr:curr + 2]) <= 26:
                 ans += dfs(curr + 2)